 6 Media-Specific Occurrence

 The long period of time during which PFAS have been produced and the many sources of PFAS release to the environment have resulted in low-level contamination of most environmental media worldwide.
-The concentrations of these human-caused ambient or “background” concentrations may vary widely, based on proximity to industrial areas, patterns of air and water dispersion, and many other factors.
-As a result, any claims regarding “universal” values for background levels of PFAS should be viewed skeptically.
-This section provides a relative understanding of PFAS concentrations in various environmental media but does not represent an exhaustive literature review.
-Note that media-specific occurrences of PFAS are constantly being added in the literature and on state, federal, and other countries’ PFAS websites.
-One example of a resource for occurrence data is an online database that USEPA has developed called the PFAS Analytic Tools that provides access to different sources of information about potential PFAS sources, drinking water sampling data, occurrence in environmental media, among others (USEPA 2023).
+The concentrations of these human-caused ambient or “anthropogenic background” concentrations may vary widely, based on proximity to industrial areas, patterns of air and water dispersion, and many other factors.
+As a result, any claims regarding “universal” values for anthropogenic background levels of PFAS should be viewed skeptically.

-The following sections include figures summarizing the observed concentrations of PFAS that have been reported in the literature.
-Important details concerning each study used in developing the figures are included in the tables in Section 17.1.
-As discussed under PFAS Releases to the Environment (Section 2.6), the presence of PFAS in environmental media and ecological receptors has been traced to air emissions; direct discharges to soil, groundwater, and surface water; and leakage from landfills.
+As discussed in Section 2.6, the presence of some PFAS in environmental media and ecological receptors has been traced to the migration of PFAS in air emissions and through the direct discharges to soil, groundwater, and surface water.
 Sections on Phase Partitioning (Section 5.2) and Media-Specific Migration Processes (Section 5.3) illustrate that PFAS occurrence in the air, aqueous, and solid phases is highly interrelated.
-Subsequent sections on Human Health Effects (Section 7.1) and Ecological Toxicology (Section 7.2) suggest that PFAS risks to human health may result from exposure via drinking water, groundwater, soils, food, and other media types.
-Further, ecological impacts are observed on a global scale.
+Sections on Human Health Effects (Section 7.1) and Ecological Toxicology (Section 7.2) suggest that PFAS risks to human health may result from exposure via drinking water, groundwater, soils, food, and other media types.
+Further, ecological impacts are widely observed.
 This suggests that a complete assessment of PFAS sources and exposure risks, including fate and transport processes that may drive future exposure concerns, requires understanding of PFAS occurrence across multiple phases.
-This section focuses on occurrence in air, soil and sediment, groundwater, surface water, and biota.
+The processes that influence media-specific PFAS concentrations are illustrated in CSMs shown in Figure 2-20, Figure 2-21, and Figure 2-22.
+This section focuses on occurrence in air; soil, sediment, and biosolids; groundwater; surface water; and biota.

 Section Number | Topic |